Handball-Bundesliga: Season

-The season has 34 game days (or weeks) and is played as a Round-robin tournament without playoffs or a final.
+The season has 34 game days (or weeks) and is played as a round-robin tournament without playoffs or a final.
 The season starts in August or September and ends in May.

-The first and second placed teams are entitled to play in the EHF Champions League the following season.
-The third, fourth, fifth and sixth placed teams additionally play in the EHF European League.
-The seedings are subject to change, in case a German team wins the Champions League, the EHF European League or the EHF Cup Winner's Cup because each winner of those tournaments is granted an automatic start in next years tournament without taking one of the leagues spots.
-It also can change if the DHB-Pokal Champion has one of the league spots for the Champions League or the EHF European League.
+The first and second-placed teams are entitled to play in the EHF Champions League the following season.
+The third, fourth, fifth and sixth-placed teams additionally play in the EHF European League.
+The seedings are subject to change, in case a German team wins the Champions League, the EHF European League or the EHF Cup Winner's Cup because each winner of those tournaments is granted an automatic start in the next year's tournament without taking one of the league's spots.
+It also can change if the DHB-Pokal Champion takes one of the league spots for the Champions League or the EHF European League.

-Relegation and Promotion
+Relegation and promotion

 Until 2011, the two last placed teams would be relegated to the 2.
 Handball-Bundesliga for the next season, either in its northern or the southern section.
 The sixteenth placed team used to play in a home and away decider against the winner of the decider between the two-second placed teams of the northern and the southern section of the 2.
 Bundesliga.
 The champions of the second divisions received a spot for the Bundesliga automatically.

 Since the 2017–18 season, the bottom two teams of the Bundesliga will directly be relegated to the 2.
 Bundesliga, while the top two teams of the 2.
 Bundesliga will be directly promoted to the Bundesliga.

 Clubs

-Members of the 2022–23 Handball-Bundesliga.
+Members of the 2025–26 Handball-Bundesliga.